Working at Braze

 This is one of a number of optional internal office hours that I have saved on my calendar.
 Each one is hosted by a different department or team within Braze to give people an opportunity to ask questions that come up over the course of the week and to get quick answers.

-I decide to join this one today because I have an ecommerce client that’s looking to customize their iOS SDK integration so it only initializes for certain countries.
+I decide to join this one today because I have an ecommerce customer that’s looking to customize their iOS SDK integration so it only initializes for certain countries.
 I’ve already pulled together an initial overview on how to do it using our technical documentation, but I’m keen to validate the approach I’m planning with our Solutions Architect team, just to see if they have any thoughts on how I can simplify or improve the process.
 And I’m quickly glad that I did: They end up being able to provide a specific code snippet that I can send to the customer along with the technical approach I’ve scoped, which I know will help their iOS developer get this change live more quickly.

 2:30–4:30pm // Helping With Customer Tickets